Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Content: News Production and Sharing

 \subsubsection{Conclusion.}

-While the distinction between left- and right-leaning publishers is statistically significant for specific topics, the practical impact of this difference is marginal in the real world, given the small or non-existent effect size.
+While the distinction between left- and right-leaning publishers' information completeness is statistically significant for specific topics, the practical impact of this difference is marginal in the real world, given the small or non-existent effect size.
+This is unexpected, as we might assume fringe news outlets to consistently include misinformation or factual inaccuracies.